sandiegojs/sandiegojs.github.com/_posts/2013/2013-03-27-Geoge-Salcedo-from-nokia.md

 for developers to take advantage on Nokia and Windows Phone devices.

-There are short term offers for thousands of dollars in money and products and George will start with a short presentation and then turn it over for a Q&A over a keg of Sculpin IPA.
+There are short term offers for thousands of dollars in money and products and George will start with a short presentation and then turn it over for a Q&A over some food/snacks.
 He'll also be raffling off a Lumia 900 so make sure to get there early enough to get your name in.